fatihuysal88/fatihuysal88.github.io/README.md

 **Note**: If these planned preprints (number 3-7) interest you and would like to collaborate, please contact me.

+## Planned Projects
+1.Project on classification in biomedical images is being prepared for Tübitak 1002.
+It will be uploaded to Tübitak in 2023.

+2.Project on object detection in biomedical images is being prepared for Tübitak 1002.
+It will be uploaded to Tübitak in 2023/2024.

+3.Project on segmentation, classification, and object detection via mobile application in biomedical images is being prepared for Tübitak 1001.
+It will be uploaded to Tübitak in 2024/2025.

+**Note**: If these planned projects (number 1-3) interest you and would like to collaborate, please contact me.

 ## My Paper Presentations
 It will be added soon.